sviperll/ozymandias/maven-profiledep-extension/README.md

 even if it is active by default or activated by some maven activation mechanism.

-But you can still activate this profile if you will list it in command line
+You can still activate this profile if you list it in command line

 ````
 $ mvn -P mustache verify